 Henry Ford Museum of American Innovation inspires year-round with the stories of America’s greatest inventors.
 Celebrate Black History month with museum programming throughout February.
 The Henry Ford’s Greenfield Village, 80-acres of immersive American history, reopens for the season April 14.

 The 2019 FIRST Championship, the world’s largest celebration of STEM for students, returns to Detroit this April.
-More than 30,000 students from 74 countries, 6,000 coaches and mentors, 2,400 volunteers and 30,000 sponsors and spectators will take over Cobo Center April 24-27, with a Championship Closing Celebration at Ford Field.
+More than 30,000 students from 74 countries, 6,000 coaches and mentors, 2,400 volunteers and 30,000 sponsors and spectators will take over TCF Center April 24-27, with a Championship Closing Celebration at Ford Field.

 The internationally recognized Movement Electronic Music Festival, May 25-27, is a Memorial Day weekend tradition in Detroit.
 Finally, rev up for summer and experience racing in the Motor City at the Chevrolet Detroit Belle Isle Grand Prix, May 31-June 2.